jedevc/afnom-missing-semester/_2023/lec10_debugging_and_profiling.md

 ### Plugins
-`gdb` is useful in base form but even better with extensions
+`gdb` is useful in its base form but even better with extensions.

 `peda` can be installed using the following: